darren-qs/tact-by-example/README.md

 npx jest tests/HelloWorld.spec.ts
 ```

+## stdlib traits

+THe tact stdlib traits are located in:

+`node_modules/@tact-lang/compiler/stdlib/libs`

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.